NicolasMiramon/LabGuide/004-salesforce.md

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/004/image33.png "image_tooltip")

+    If SalesForce ask for an OTP code sent by email, please contact your Okta animator for the access

 6. Authenticate to your Salesforce tenant the administrative user. \
 A consent page is displayed asking you to grant permissions to your Okta org (which is connecting as the Connected App you created in the previous section):